Eullar/Visma-.NET-Internship-Task/README.md

 # Visma .NET Internship Task
 A coding task gotten while applying for an internship position at Visma

+## Opening the solution
+The solution is in /VismaMeetingsTask/VismaMeetingsTask.sln With this you can open the project and try out the program.
 ## Task
 Create a console application to manage Visma’s internal meetings using .NET6.